The Dangers of Rent-to-Rent

 Is Rent-to-Rent legal?

 Rent to rent is legal but it has to be done correctly and formalised in a rent-to-rent agreement.
 The tenant (who is subletting) must have explicit permission from the landlord to sublet the property.
 This is usually specified in the tenancy agreement.
-If the tenant sublets without the landlord’s consent they could be in breach of their contract which could lead to eviction or prosecution.
+If the tenant sublets without the landlord’s consent they could be in breach of their tenancy agreement which could lead to the landlord evicting or prosecuting them.

 Dangers of Rent-to-Rent for landlords